Associate Professor, Sociology

 Environmental and natural resource sociology

-Rebecca Schewe received her Ph.D. in Sociology and Masters in Rural Sociology from the University of Wisconsin-Madison.
+Rebecca Schewe is an Associate Professor of Sociology and a Senior Research Associate in the Center for Policy Research.
+She received her Ph.D. in sociology and Master's in rural sociology from the University of Wisconsin-Madison.
 After completing a postdoc at Michigan State University’s Kellogg Biological Station, she was an Assistant Professor

 at Mississippi State University for three years before joining the faculty here at Syracuse University.
-Her research focuses on the relationship between humans and the natural environment.
+Becky's research focuses on the relationship between humans and the natural environment.
 Through interdisciplinary partnerships, her

 research examines how the major social institutions of the state, economy, and community structure our human interactions with ecosystems.
 Full Biography